JanPokorny/konica-minolta-hw/README.md

 This project uses [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/overview/) to run a system of 4 microservices.
 (Using Kubernetes would be possible, but the YAMLs would be longer than the actual code.)
 The microservices all use the official [base Python image](https://hub.docker.com/_/python/) and run simple Python scripts communicating with each other using [RabbitMQ](https://www.rabbitmq.com/).

+The services use exponential back-off to retry failed connections.
+The missed connection attempts are still logged, but do not indicate a problem since it takes a few seconds for RabbitMQ to start up.

 ## Descriptions of the microservices

 ### RabbitMQ